Conkwer/lazyboot-linux/README.md

 "click" or type through chains of Y/N prompts.
 This pipeline is purely declarative.
 You provide the inputs, it provides the CDI.

-The original Lazyboot was Windows-only and interactive.
+The original Lazyboot toolchain was Windows-mostly and interactive.
 Most of its tools had no Linux port or equivalent, so automation was pretty hard.
 This project fixes that: everything runs non-interactively, with native Linux binaries for x86-64 and aarch64, no Wine needed.